Eon (novel): Plot

-The descendants of the Stone's creators live a million kilometers into the Way and 1,200 years into Vasquez’s future, in a civilization called the Hexamon.
+After the war it is found that the descendants of the Stone's creators live a million kilometers into the Way and 1,200 years into Vasquez's future, in a society called the Hexamon.
 They have been secretly observing the explorers.
-Olmy, a humanoid agent of the Hexamon, and his nameless Frant (alien) colleague, kidnap Vasquez because they understand that she is close to discovering secrets of the Stone and the Way.
+Olmy, a humanoid agent of the Hexamon, and his nameless alien Frant colleague, kidnap Vasquez as she begins to discover secrets of the Stone and the Way.
 They take her to Axis City, their main settlement.
 Four of her colleagues search for her using a specially-modified V/STOL craft connected to a "tuberider", a device that allows the craft to be hitched to the tubular singularity that runs through the center of the Way.

 The rescuers are intercepted when they near Axis City and reunited with Vasquez, who is caught up in the politics of the Hexamon.
-It is presided over by a governing body, the Nexus, loosely divided into two social groups: Progressive Geshels, who embrace body-swapping and life-extending technologies, and conservative Naderites.
+It is presided over by a governing body, the Nexus, loosely divided into two social groups: The progressive Geshels, who embrace body-swapping and life-extending technologies, and the conservative Naderites.
 The latter are named after Ralph Nader, who has become identified with empathy and opposition to nuclear war in the centuries since his death.
-The Hexamon is threatened by alien invaders called the Jart, who are more adapted to the physics of the Way and live beyond its 2x10^9 kilometer (2 billion kilometer) point.
+The Hexamon control traffic through spacetime “gates” in the Way’s surface that lead to other worlds, and are threatened by unseen alien invaders called the Jart, who are more adapted to the physics of the Way and live beyond its 2x10^9 kilometer (2 billion kilometer) point.

-The Jart attempt to destroy the Hexamon by opening a gate into the heart of a star, allowing superheated plasma to enter.
-To counter the threat, a coalition within the Hexamon seizes control of the Nexus.
-The first part of their plan involves accelerating some tuberiding human habitats to near light-speed.
-Scientists theorize that the shockwave thus generated will protect them from the blast of stellar plasma, while simultaneously sealing open gates along the Way and destroying their enemies, the Jart.
-The second half of their plan requires the separation of the Stone from the Way.
-When this is done, two more Hexamon habitats join the Stone in Earth orbit, at the time just after the Death.
+The Jart attempt to destroy the Hexamon by opening a gate into the heart of a star, allowing superheated plasma to enter the Way.
+To counter the attack, a coalition within the Hexamon seizes control of the Nexus.
+The first part of their plan involves accelerating a section of Axis City along the tube to near lightspeed, generating a shockwave that will protect the rest of the city from the blast of stellar plasma while simultaneously sealing any open gates along the Way and destroying the Jart.
+The second half of their plan requires the separation of the Stone from the now-uninhabitable Way.
+When this is done, the remains of Axis City and its inhabitants join the Stone (which they call "the Thistledown") in orbit around an Earth that is suffering from nuclear winter in the war's aftermath.